What is local SEO?

 How does Google know your location?

-The major search engines have long been improving the way in which they deliver relevant search results to their users.
-On the most basic level, Google, for example, will automatically detect which country you are in from your IP address.
-If you are in the U.K., Google will provide you with search results from the UK.
+The major search engines have long been improving the way they deliver relevant search results to their users.
+On the most basic level, Google will automatically detect which country you are in from your IP address.
+So if you’re in the UK, Google will provide you with search results from the UK.

-If your business is a local one, then you're going to want it to appear in such listings.
-To make this happen, you'll need to pay attention to local SEO, since this is where it all starts.
+If your business is a local one, then you're going to want it to appear in these listings.
+To make this happen, you'll need to pay attention to local SEO, as this is where it all starts.